 Cedar Hills Outpatient Services also offers an alumni group on Monday evenings from 6:00 p.m. – 7:00 p.m.
 This group is open to any patient who has completed their care at Cedar Hills.

-You can enter this program three ways; directly, as a step down from detox or after you have completed a residential program.
-If you think you have a problem with drugs or alcohol, give us a call at (971) 228-8000.
+You can enter the substance abuse program three ways; directly, as a step down from detox or after you have completed a residential program.
+If you think you have a problem with drugs or alcohol addiction, give us a call at (971) 228-8000.